 How Does a Defamation Case Impact One's Career?

-Damage to Professional Reputation
+Impact on Professional Reputation

 One of the most significant repercussions of a defamation case is the damage inflicted upon an individual's professional reputation.
 Negative publicity, false allegations, or damaging rumors can tarnish the image that an individual has worked hard to build over the years.
 This can lead to a loss of trust from colleagues, superiors, clients, and business partners, potentially resulting in missed career opportunities, loss of clients, or termination of employment.

-Legal Consequences
+Legal Consequences of Defamation

 Conclusion